-In a few days time Scottish people all over the world will be celebrating the birth of their most famous poet, Robert Burns.
+On 25th January every year Scottish people all over the world celebrate the birth of their most famous poet, Robert Burns.
 Born in Alloway, Ayrshire in 1759, Burns was celebrated in his own lifetime for his poetry and songs and the influence he had on his contemporaries.
-In the years since his death, Burns poetry has reached right round the world....whether you realise it or not you are singing a Burns poem every New Years Eve when you join hands to sing 'Auld Lang Syne'
+In the years since his death, Burns' poetry has reached right round the world....whether you realise it or not you are singing a Burns poem every New Year's Eve when you join hands to sing 'Auld Lang Syne'

 Robert Burns Birthplace Museum - Photo by Sunnyside B&B near Ayr